IPS-Eye-White

-Apocrypha, Lost Books, Gnostic Gospels
+Also See Sections Apocrypha, Lost Books, Gnostic Gospels on THIS Page (Scroll Down For Links)

-Every few years a popular conspiracy theory about the origins of Christianity reemerges once everyone has forgotten how it was refuted the last time it appeared.
-The premise that underlies the story in Dan Brown’s The Da Vinci Code last appeared in a book titled Holy Blood, Holy Grail (Delacorte Press, 1982).1 At that time, one theory purported that the “Holy Grail” was not the cup used by Jesus Christ at the last supper; instead, it was a royal bloodline fostered by Jesus’ marriage to Mary Magdalene.
 Religious scholars completely ignored or dismissed this theory because they had little patience for the claims of documents and societies that supposedly possessed “secret” knowledge that the academic world had missed for centuries.
 Nothing in scholarship or evidence to date has changed to supplant this dismissive evaluation.
 Theories like this, moreover, are promulgated not in peer-reviewed scholarly journals but in popular presses in which the exercise of critical faculties is optional.
 The Da Vinci Code is merely resurrecting in vain a thesis that serious scholars have condemned and buried decades ago.

 Much of the novel focuses on symbologist Robert Langdon and cryptographer Sophie Neveu.
 The two protagonists travel from place to place while solving puzzles left behind by the curator, which lead them to the location of Mary’s tomb.
 In the end, however, though the tomb is located, it remains unopened, and the documents remain concealed.
-Brown’s fast-paced novel thereby ends with a disappointing crash into a concrete wall; it promises the uncovering of secrets but never follows through.2
+Brown’s fast-paced novel thereby ends with a disappointing crash into a concrete wall; it promises the uncovering of secrets but never follows through.
+[2]

 FACT OR FICTION?

 Though marketed as fiction, The Da Vinci Code is clearly intended to present what Brown believes is factual material about the origins of the Christian church.
 “All descriptions of artwork, architecture, documents, and secret rituals in this novel,” the preface states, “are accurate.”
-Brown himself has said after a year and a half of research, he “became a believer” in the thesis that Mary Magdalene’s role in the church was purposefully obscured, as was her marriage to Jesus.3
+Brown himself has said after a year and a half of research, he “became a believer” in the thesis that Mary Magdalene’s role in the church was purposefully obscured, as was her marriage to Jesus.
+[3]

 AN ARTFUL CONSPIRACY

-A central theme of Brown’s work is that Leonardo da Vinci, as a former head of the Priory of Sion, left encoded messages in his art in order to direct seekers to the truth about Christian origins.
-Brown makes several highly questionable assertions about da Vinci’s work through the book’s characters.
 Langdon, for example, suggests that da Vinci’s most famous painting, the Mona Lisa, was meant to carry a “subtle message of androgyny” (120) and may have been intended to portray da Vinci as the woman; hence the Mona Lisa’s mysterious smile, which signifies “Da Vinci’s little secret” (121).
 This idea is further supported with the claim that the name “Mona Lisa” is an anagram for “Amon L’isa,” combining the names of the male Egyptian deity Amon and an alternate pictographic name for the female Egyptian deity Isis.

 The claim that “L’isa” is an allusion to Isis is seriously questionable.
 There is no documentation from academic sources on Egyptology that “Isa” is an acceptable variant spelling of “Isis” and thus no support for the idea that “Isa,” combined with the Italian prefix “L” (meaning “the”), refers to “the Isis.”

-Brown also offers a distorted history of another of da Vinci’s paintings, The Virgin of the Rocks.
-He correctly reports that a group of nuns commissioned this painting for a church in Milan and that a second version exists in London.
-He makes the unsubstantiated claim, however, that the “explosive and disturbing details” (138) in the painting disturbed the nuns, who thought those details were symbolically offensive.
 Brown also claims that da Vinci “mollified” the nuns by painting a second version without the offensive symbolism.
 A comparison of the two versions in art history books, however, reveals that although there are minor differences, all of the “disturbing” elements Brown lists are found in both paintings.
 For example, Mary the mother of Jesus allegedly making a “decidedly threatening gesture” (139) with her hand above the head of the infant John the Baptist.
-Brown also incorrectly reports the nature of the controversy: the nuns were indeed unhappy, but this was because da Vinci took several years to complete the painting.8 Da Vinci’s delays eventually resulted in legal action by the nuns, which had nothing to do with the contents of the painting.
+Brown also incorrectly reports the nature of the controversy: the nuns were indeed unhappy, but this was because da Vinci took several years to complete the painting.
+[8] Da Vinci’s delays eventually resulted in legal action by the nuns, which had nothing to do with the contents of the painting.
 Art history as recorded by serious scholars simply does not confirm Brown’s claims.

-In terms of the Sabbath day, this, too, was a decision made long before Constantine.23 Paul had explained to Gentile believers that observation of a Sabbath or a special day was a matter of one’s own conviction (Rom.
-14:5–6) and that the schedule of Jewish holidays was a system that was no longer in effect for Christians (Col. 2:14–17).
-Testimonies from early church figures who significantly predate Constantine, such as Justin Martyr (AD 150) and Ignatius of Antioch (AD 110), show that Sunday was already the standard day for Christian assembly.24 The Council of Nicaea itself said and did nothing about the Lord’s Day or the Sabbath other than declaring that certain prayers on Sunday ought to be made while standing (Nicene Creed, canon 20).
+Testimonies from early church figures who significantly predate Constantine, such as Justin Martyr (AD 150) and Ignatius of Antioch (AD 110), show that Sunday was already the standard day for Christian assembly.
+[24] The Council of Nicaea itself said and did nothing about the Lord’s Day or the Sabbath other than declaring that certain prayers on Sunday ought to be made while standing (Nicene Creed, canon 20).

 Finally, Teabing grossly misrepresents both the nature and the outcome of the Council of Nicaea.
 The issue before the council was not “Jesus: Divine or Mortal?” — both sides agreed that Jesus was divine and not merely mortal.
-The issue was put on the table, however, because a particular heretic named Arius had declared, against the belief already held by the church at large (and affirmed by the New Testament itself), that rather than being eternal, Jesus was caused to exist by God at a particular point in time.
-Arius did not regard Jesus as a “mere mortal” but as a godlike being who had been called into existence by the Father.
-The vote, despite Teabing’s claim, was not even close: the final tally of approximately 300 bishops left only two who sided with Arius.25 It seems that the only matter Brown correctly reports about the Council of Nicaea is its location!
+The issue was put on the table, however, because a particular heretic named Arius had declared, against the belief already held by the church at large (and affirmed by the New Testament itself), that rather than being eternal Jesus was caused to exist by God at a particular point in time.

 THE CODE CRACKED